sreesreejuks/fabric-patterns/patterns/markdown/README.md

-# generate_markdown 📝✨
+# markdown 📝✨

 ## Overview

-The `generate_markdown` pattern is designed to convert content into clean, well-structured Markdown format.
+The `markdown` pattern is designed to convert content into clean, well-structured Markdown format.
 The goal of this pattern is to ensure that the original content is preserved and accurately transformed into Markdown, while irrelevant or extraneous elements are removed.

 ## The Pattern will try: